Robyn Leigh Tanguay: Education

 Tanguay was born in 1966 in Menominee, Michigan.
 After finishing the 11th grade, Tanguay moved, to Fontana, California where she graduated from Fontana High School.
 Tanguay received a Bachelor of Arts in biology in 1988 from California State University, San Bernardino.
 She received technical research training in the department of molecular biology at the City of Hope National Medical Center and the Beckman Research Institute in Duarte, California in the laboratory of Arthur Riggs.
-She then joined University of California, where she received a Ph.D in biochemistry in 1995 under the guidance of Daniel R Gallie.
+She then joined University of California, Riverside, where she received a Ph.D in biochemistry in 1995 under the guidance of Daniel R Gallie.
 She completed her Postdoctoral training with Richard E. Peterson at the University of Wisconsin, Madison.

 Career

 In 1999, Tanguay joined University of Colorado as an assistant professor of molecular toxicology.
 She left the University of Colorado in 2003 to join Oregon State University as an associate professor of molecular toxicology and to direct the Sinnhuber Aquatic Research Laboratory, becoming full professor in 2010.
-She directs the National Institute of Environmental Health Sciences sponsored Oregon State University Superfund Research Center and formerly the Pacific Northwest Center for Translational Environmental Health Research.
+She directs of the National Institute of Environmental Health Sciences and is the current Oregon State University Superfund Research Center and formerly the Pacific Northwest Center for Translational Environmental Health Research.
 In 2011, she became the youngest distinguished professor to date at Oregon State University.

 In 2006, Tanguay joined Wenzhou Medical College in China as an Adjunct Faculty Member (2006-2008).
 Tanguay has served on many academic, commercial and federal advisory boards.
 She served as the Vice President of Northwest Association of Toxicologists in 2006 and later served as the President of the association in 2007.
 In 2016, she served as the president of Society of Toxicology Nanotoxicology Specialty Section.
 She has been the associate editor of Toxicology Reports since 2013, Toxicological Sciences since 2014, and Nanomaterials since 2015.